tendermint/tendermint/docs/rfc/rc-005-event-system.rst

 Improvements
 ~~~~~~~~~~~~

-The current system relies on implicit queues built by the buffered channels,
+The current system relies on implicit, bounded queues built by the buffered channels,
 and though threadsafe, can force all activity within Tendermint to serialize,
 which does not need to happen.
 Additionally, timeouts for subscription
 consumers related to the implementation of the RPC layer, may complicate the